Moshizzl3/examNodeJS/README.md

-# Node Examp - To run the project:
+# Node Exam - To run the project:

 ## Server: